soons1/tp/docs/DeveloperGuide.md

 ### Finding Logs associated with a person
+1. Find Logs for a person while all volunteers and befriendees are shown
    1. Prerequisites: Starting with sample data.
 Refer to the previous test case to load sample data.
 Use `list` to reset the view before each testcase.
+The contact at the indicated index should exist in the volunteer or befriendee list.
-    1. Test case: `findlog`
+   2. Test case: `findlog`
    Expected: No change in list.
 Error displayed show an invalid command format, where at least one of the optional parameters must be entered.
-   2. Test case: `findlog 1 r/volunteer`
+   3. Test case: `findlog 1 r/volunteer`
    Expected: Shows the list of logs associated with the volunteer at the index 1.
-   3. Test case: `findlog 3 r/befriendee`
+   4. Test case: `findlog 2 r/befriendee`
-      Expected: Shows the list of logs associated with the befriendee at the index 1.
+   Expected: Shows the list of logs associated with the befriendee at the index 2.

+[//]: # (Page Break:)
+<div style="page-break-after: always;"> </div>

 ### Undo previously executed commands
 1. Undo a command that mutates the data in Elder Scrolls (`add`, `edit`, `delete`, `pair`, `unpair`, `logadd`, `logedit`, `logdelete`, `clear`)